Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/Footprint.rst

 - Other output: A text file giving both the input setting variables and the output morphometric parameters calculated based on the source area generated.
 More information is provided in the manual, row titled: “Output”

 It is possible to input a text file to generate a source area based on morphometric parameters (e.g. an hourly dataset).
 However, for now you can moodify the input variables set in the interface.
-Format of file is given in the manual.
+Format of such a file is given in the `manual <https://umep-docs.readthedocs.io/en/latest/pre-processor/Urban%20Morphology%20Source%20Area%20(Point).html>`__.

 Iterative process
 -----------------